ChinaTravel: An Open-Ended Travel Planning Benchmark with Compositional Constraint Validation for Language Agents

 \subsection{Ablation Study with Preference}

-The comparison of preferences should be conducted under the premise that both environmental and logical constraints are satisfied.
+Preference comparisons are meaningful only when both environmental and logical constraints are satisfied.
 Given the limited FPR achieved by existing methods, we perform a separate analysis of preference optimization here.
-Specifically, we sampled 50 queries from the easy subset that NeSy-DeepSeek-Oracle successfully passed as seed samples.
-Based on these, six subsets were created by introducing common preferences identified from user surveys.
+Specifically, we sampl 50 queries from the easy subset that NeSy-DeepSeek-Oracle successfully passed as seed samples.
+Based on these, two experimental settings were designed to explore the roles of LLMs and symbolic search.

+\textbf{Single-Preference Optimization.} We first evaluated scenarios with a single preference objective using six subsets created from user surveys.
 Three comparative scenarios were designed to explore the roles of LLMs and symbolic search in optimizing preferences during NeSy Planning: (1) BQ: Baseline solutions without preference consideration.
 (2) PEQ: LLM-enhanced recommendations with natural language preferences.
 (3) PDS: Hybrid symbolic search optimizing preference objectives under 5-min constraints.
-The results are provided in Fig.~\ref{fig_preference} (where $\uparrow/\downarrow$ indicate maximization/minimization).
-We cound find that: (1) PEQ outperforms BQ in 5/6 preference scenarios, confirming LLMs' capacity to interpret natural language preferences during POI ranking.
-(2) PEQ underperforms on P2 (transport time minimization), likely from LLMs' misinterpretation of complex spatiotemporal constraints.
-These results support the scalability of DSL in preference optimization but also highlights the pressing need for more efficient algorithms.
+From the results in Fig.~\ref{fig_preference} (where $\uparrow/\downarrow$ indicate maximization/minimization), we cound find that: (1) PEQ outperforms BQ in 5/6 preference scenarios, confirming LLMs' capacity to interpret natural language preferences during POI ranking.
+(2) PEQ underperforms on P2 (minimizing transport time to restaurants), likely from LLMs' misinterpretation of complex spatiotemporal constraints.
+These results support the DSL's scalability for preference optimization and highlight the need for more efficient algorithms for preference-aware planning.